 Potable water consumption per square foot has decreased 61% from the 2003 baseline.
-The University uses non-potable water for things like irrigation and toilet flushing, when possible.
-This non-potable water comes from OWASA's reclaimed water utility or Carolina's own underground cisterns, which capture water during rain events.
+Non-potable water at Carolina comes from two sources: OWASA's reclaimed water utility or underground cisterns on campus.
+Campus energy utilities drove the OWASA's reclaimed water project and are its primary users.
+Water captured during rain events in our underground cisterns help us with things like irrigation and toilet flushing.

 UNC Energy Services and Energy Management use OWASA's AguaVista software to identify leaks and buildings using high quantities of water.
-This data can help the University improve water efficiency.
+This data